k1nd0ne/ScapyWifi/README.md

 ## Proof of concept with ScapyFi

 It is now time for us to create a tool to perform the actual attack with Scapy, which will help us to sniff 802.X trafic and perform frame decomposition.
-To make the sniffing process work a WiFi NIC that support the promiscious mode is necessary.
+To make the sniffing process work a WiFi NIC that support the monitoring mode is necessary.
 I have used the **802.11ac AWUS036ACH Wireless antenna**, python 3 and kali linux for the project developement.